SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 A creature with villain actions always has three.
 Each villain action can be used only once per encounter, and no more than one villain action can be used per round.
 A creature can use a villain action at the end of any other creature’s turn during combat.
-Villain actions are numbered and intended to be used in a specific order that creates a logicalencounter flow and cinematic arc, but you can use them in any order you choose.
+Villain actions are numbered and intended to be used in a specific order that creates a logical encounter flow and cinematic arc, but you can use them in any order you choose.

 The first villain action is an opener, which shows the heroes they’re not battling a typical creature.
 Openers generally deal some damage, summon a lackey or three, buff the boss, debuff the heroes, or move the creature into an